๐ Table of Contents

 Todoist is the more powerful tool.
 Natural language parsing ("Meeting with John tomorrow at 3pm #work p1") is best-in-class.
 Filters let you create custom views with boolean queries.
 Collaboration features (shared projects, comments, assignments) make it usable for teams.
 Things 3 is intentionally simpler โ it does less, but what it does, it does beautifully.

-Cost Over Time
+Cost Over Time (and the Things 4 Question)

 Who Should Choose Which?